Calathea veitchiana (Calathea Medallion) Indoor Care, Propagation, Problems & Solutions

 Where to buy

 If you would like to add Calathea Medallion to your collection.
-You may get these plants online from Amazon (Link to Amazon) or from Etsy (Link to Etsy).
+You may aquire these plants online from Amazon (Link to Amazon) or from Etsy (Link to Etsy).

-Calathea Medallion Plant (Calathea veitchiana) prefers medium to bright indirect light, average warmth of 15-280C, humidity of 70-80& and moderately moist, fertile, well-drained, all purpose soil coupled with monthly feeding during the growing season.
+To care for Calathea veitchiana indoors, give it medium to bright indirect light, warmth of 15-280C, humidity of 70-80& and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.

-Calathea veitchiana requires repotting only when the plant becomes pot-bound.
+Calathea Medallion Plant care requires repotting only when the plant becomes pot-bound.
 Pruning is necessary to keep it neat and also discourage pest and disease infestations.
 Keep reading for more on the growing conditions and how to achieve them.

 Calathea Medallion, Calathea veitchiana

-Calathea Medallion Plant prefers average warmth of 15-280C.
+Calathea Medallion Plant prefers a warmth of 15-280C.
 At temperatures below this range, the plant stops growing while temperatures above this range may cause the plant to die.

 Keep it away from drafts as they cause sudden changes in temperature which the plant cannot tolerate and may cause it to die.

-You may also grow it in the bathroom and other moist areas in the home if there is adequate lighting.
+You may also grow it in a well-lit bathroom and other moist areas in the home.
 It can also be grown in a terrarium as a high humidity can be maintained inside a terrarium.
-Read more on how to raise humidity for houseplants.

 Light Requirements